leonnash23/pythonweb/README.md

 # pythonweb
-I try python for web.
+I am studying python for web.
 You can see it on https://leonidwebtest.herokuapp.com/